The United Nations is turning to artificial intelligence in search for peace in war zones

 Other forms of problem-solving tech are in the works.

-The peacekeeping body’s innovation lab works with Stanford University and NASA satellite imagery to find out if there’s a scientific correlation between depleting groundwater and civil unrest in parts of the globe.
+The peacemaking body’s innovation cell works with Stanford University and NASA satellite imagery to find out if there’s a scientific correlation between depleting groundwater and civil unrest in parts of the globe.
 That way, the U.N. might predict where social conflicts are likely to arise next and when they might happen.

-The innovation department is also working on machine vision tools to detect if ammunition banned by international law is posted in videos online, and it’s researching ways to use automated speech recognition to monitor what politicians say on TV and radio in areas ravaged by war.
+The innovation cell is also working on machine vision tools to detect if ammunition banned by international law is posted in videos online, and it’s researching ways to use automated speech recognition to monitor what politicians say on TV and radio in areas ravaged by war.

 “Our goal is to apply new methods, new technologies and new ways of thinking to the business of peacemaking,” Masood said.
 “We’re concerned with bringing armed conflict to an end by understanding it, tracking it and predicting it.”